davidglavas/indigo/_posts/2018-02-20-computing-visibility-polygons.md

-**Time and space complexity.** Eeach vertex is scanned just once, at most two vertices are pushed onto the stack $S$ at each iteration, and popped vertices are never pushed again.
+**Time and space complexity.** Each vertex is scanned just once, at most two vertices are pushed onto the stack $S$ at each iteration, and popped vertices are never pushed again.
 This implies that $V$ and $S$ contain a linear number of vertices with respect to the input polygon's size $n$.
-Hence, the algorithm runs in $\mathcal(O)(n)$ time and space.
+Hence, the algorithm runs in $\mathcal{O}(n)$ time and space.

 **What I left out.** The degenerate cases and intricacies regarding the angular displacement and how this affects the switching between *advance*, *scan*, and *retard* with a detailed example on how exactly this algorithm avoids errors made by previously published algorithms is contained in the paper.
-It also contains the rationale that justifies the use of angular displacements and of course a proof of the algortihm's correctness.
+It also contains the rationale that justifies the use of angular displacements and of course a proof of the algorithm's correctness.

 ## Tests
 I included tests of the pre- and post-processing steps, see `TestPreprocessing.java` and `TestVisibilityPol.java` for details.
 All of the following visualizations can be reproduced via the `DrawVisibilityPolygons.java` file.

-Given the inpout polygon $P$ and a viewpoint $z$ I created tests for the following six scenarios.
+Given the input polygon $P$ and a viewpoint $z$ I created tests for the following six scenarios.
 The polygon can be either convex or concave, for both types $z$ can be in $P$'s interior, or on an edge of $P$'s boundary, or on one of $P$'s vertices.
 The following figures are visualizations of those six scenarios.

 <p align="center">
   <img src="https://raw.githubusercontent.com/davidglavas/davidglavas.github.io/master/_posts/Figures/2018-02-20-computing-visibility-polygons/ConvexVisibilityFigure1.jpg">